gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSplinePolarFootFinder.md

-For polar geometry, to ensure continuity at the centre point, we have to be sure that all the points for  have the same value.
+For polar geometry, to ensure continuity at the centre point, we have to be sure that all the points for \(r = 0\) have the same value.
 As the computation of the values of a table can induces machine errors, this function is useful to reset the values at the central point at the same value.